howdyai/botkit/.github/issue_template.md

 ### Are you sure this is an issue with the Botkit core module?

-For all other questions, requests or help, please feel free to join the discussion slack : https://dev4slack.slack.com
+For all other questions, requests or help, please feel free to join the discussion slack : https://community.botkit.ai

 ### What are you trying to achieve or the steps to reproduce?

-Describe your issue here, include as much detail as neccessary to reproduce the issue or implement a missing functionality.
+Describe your issue here, include as much detail as necessary to reproduce the issue or implement a missing functionality.

 ````
 // Wrap code in markdown source tags